-4.2.1 Head of the Department
+4.2.1 Staff of the Department

-Dr. Sahibazada Tasleem Rasool
+Dr. Sahibazada Tasleem I Rasool

 Nationality : Pakistani

-Educational Qualification

-General Specialty

-Academic Rank

-Tel: / Ext

-: MBBS, MA, Ph.
+Educational Qualification : MBBS, MA, Ph.
 D

-: Microbiology
+General Specialty : Microbiology

-: Assistant Professor
+Academic Rank : Assistant Professor

-: +966-3-580000-1783-243
+Tel: / Ext : +966-3-580000-1783-243

-Mobile : +966-567895045 E-Mail: : srasool@kfu.edu.sa
+Mobile : +966-567895045

+E-Mail: : srasool@kfu.edu.sa

-Dr. Sahibzada Tasleem Rasool completed his graduate degree in Medicine (MBBS) from The University of Punjab, Lahore Pakistan.
+Dr. Sahibzada Tasleem Rasool completed his graduate degree in

+Medicine (MBBS) from The University of Punjab, Lahore Pakistan.
 He sought a career in research and teaching of Basic Medical Sciences and earned an MA in Biochemistry from University of Scranton, Pennsylvania, USA.
 He worked in USA for few years to return back to Pakistan as a faculty member in the department of Biochemistry at a distinguished medical school.
 Later he joined State Key Laboratory of Virology, Wuhan University, China and worked successfully to complete his PhD program.
 His research interest includes interactions between viruses and inflammatory pathways including involvement of various novel cytokines.

 More recently his interest shifted towards studying the cellular signal transduction pathways.
 He is currently the chief editor of an online open access peer reviewed journal, i.e. International Journal of Basic and Clinical Research.
 He has published several articles in peer reviewed journals and has an h-index of 5.0.
 Currently he is involved in teaching Microbiology, Immunology and Molecular Biology in College of Clinical Pharmacy, KFU.

-4.2.2 Staff of the Department

-Dr. Muhammad Shahzad Chohan
+] Dr. Muhammad Shahzad l Chohan

 Nationality : Pakistani

 Educational Qualification : M.B.B.S.
 M. Phil

 General Specialty : Anatomy

 Academic Rank : Assistant Professor

-Tel: / Ext : +966-3-5895447
+' Tel: / Ext : +966-3-5895447

+Mobile : +966-535334928

-E-Mail: : mshwhan@kfu.edu.sa
+E-Mail : mshwhan@kfu.edu.sa